anabelledolhun/0800-FantasticFive-Binder/README.md

 # VII.
 Project Schedule Summary

-***MAKE THIS A TABLE***

-Cost Estimates (these estimates are not very accurate as this is a school project Cost Type
-Amount
-Labor hours
-83 hrs *$14/hr = $1162
-External costs

-Labor (consultants, contract labor)
- $5000
-Equipment, hardware or software
-$15/mnth
-List other costs such as travel & training
- $1000

 | Cost Type | Amount  |
 | ----------| ------  |
 | Labor Hours | 83hrs*14/hr=$1162 |